 Allows you to perform simple mathematical calculations.
-You can enter numbers up to the fifth decimal place.
+You can enter numbers up to the second decimal place.

-- 1. Press , 8 tuv , 7pqrs .
+- 1. Press , 7pqrs , 7pqrs .

 - 2. Enter data.

 - Use keypad to enter numbers.

 - Use : to enter decimals.

-- Use ## to enter plus/minus change.
+- Use # to enter plus/minus change.

 - Press Left Soft Key to clear the entry.

 - Press Right Soft Key to enter algebraic operators.

 - Use Navigation Key to enter operators.

-Press ok to complete equation.
+- Press ox to complete equation.

-Calculations can be made with up to 33 characters at one time (e.g., 63+78-21 would be 8 characters).
+NOTE Calculations can be made with up to 35 characters at one time (e.g., 63+78-21 would be 8 characters).